 The way Donald Trump treats the very people who support him — dismissing them when they’re no longer useful and showing open contempt when they fail to serve his purposes — is not just wrong, it’s a warning sign.
 It reflects a pattern of leadership that sees citizens not as participants in a democracy, but as tools to be used and discarded.

-Thomas, I'm sorry to hear about your eye issue.
-I hope you get it resolved.
+I'm sorry to hear about your eye.
+I hope that you can find a more permanent cure.
+Good luck.

 Just take care of yourself and do what you can, when you can.
 I really enjoy reading your substacks since I'm still a Yankee who doesn't drink iced tea even after 27 years of living in NC (military transplant.)
 You give me insight into the state I live in, and I appreciate it.
 But the most important thing is to take care of yourself.